 I am part Scottish!
-My father's father's father came from there and ended up in Utah.
-I never dreamed I would be able to travel there, but we exchanged our timeshare in Vegas for one in the highlands of Scotland.
+My father's father's father came from Scotland and ended up crossing the plains with the Mormon Pioneers to Utah.
+I never dreamed I would be able to travel there, but we were able to exchang our timeshare in Vegas for one in the highlands of Scotland.
 I searched for weeks for a good fare.
 Then I found one pretty reasonable online.
 We would travel from Salt Lake City to Boston, Boston to Paris and Paris to Edinburgh – long, but at least it was broken up so we could have a little rest in between.

-We met Dad at the Salt Lake City airport and started our journey.
+We traveled from Hawaii, where we lived, and met Dad at the Salt Lake City airport to start our journey.
 Everything went pretty smoothly until we reached France.
-We had only one-hour layover, and found out that we needed to be in another terminal, for which we had to take a bus.
+We had only a one-hour layover and found out that we needed to be in another terminal, for which we had to take a bus.
+We were literally running.
 We finally got to where we thought we were supposed to be, but the gate that was on our boarding tickets was not the flight to Edinburgh.
 So, frantically we checked the monitors to find our correct gate and just barely made it on the plane before it took off.
 Whew!
 Dad was a real trouper, and I’m sure he was wondering if he had made a good decision in coming with us.

 Air France was a nice airline as far as food, but the seats weren’t very comfortable.
 We all had tailbone issues and we all had our pressure socks on which helped us with leg pains.
 Luckily we had some blow-ups and we tried them on our necks and our butts.

-The drive to our timeshare for a week was beautiful.
-The rolling hills, wildflowers, green foliage and forests were amazing.
-It reminded us of New Zealand, because there were forests mixed with ferns.
+The drive to our timeshare for a week was amazingly beautiful.
+The rolling hills, wildflowers, green foliage and forests were gorgeous.
+I felt like we had been in a time machine and thought of our ancestors and why they might have left this lush country.
+It reminded us of when we traveled to New Zealand, because there were forests mixed with ferns.
 Of course, we were driving on the left side of the road, which in itself was quite an adventure.
-We spotted a few castles on the way, and it was hard not to stop and go in, but we needed a long rest.
+We spotted a few castles on the way, and it was hard not to stop and go in, but we needed a bit of a rest.
 We had crossed several time zones and had lost a few hours, so it was an adjustment for our bodies and minds.

 One of the many castles in Scotland